-The Bank Regulatory Capital Relief ("Reg Cap"1) market is growing rapidly on the strength of a strong relative value story.
+The bank regulatory capital relief ("Reg Cap"1) market is growing rapidly on the strength of a compelling relative value story.
 In Reg Cap transactions, investors are paid to assume a tranche of the credit risk on a specific portfolio of the issuing bank's assets, which reduces the bank's regulatory capital requirements and can dramatically improve their return on capital.2 In essence the bank is buying "insurance" from investors.
 Because banks receive ancillary benefits, including capital relief, from this insurance, and because Reg Cap structures are complex and appeal to a limited investor base, the "premium" banks pay Reg Cap investors is significantly higher than dictated by the credit risk being insured.

-While the numbers are still being tallied for 2023, it surely exceeded the 2022 record of €15.3bn of total risk placed, which eclipsed the prior record of €11.3bn in 20193.
+The market grew to €18 billion of risk placed in 2023, after a total of €64 billion over the previous 7 years3.
 Now with i) rising bank capital requirements globally, and ii) regulatory clarity bringing the US market online, we estimate annual issuance could easily grow to \$25-30bn in the next year or two.
-The recent banking crisis has highlighted the need for more stringent capital requirements and placed stress on markets for alternative sources of capital for banks, which should spur Reg Cap issuance activity.
+The 2023 banking crisis highlighted the need for more stringent capital requirements and placed stress on markets for alternative sources of capital for banks, which should spur Reg Cap issuance activity.
 At the same time, this environment has led to both wider pricing on Reg Cap transactions, and better credit quality, a double boon for investors.
 Credit risk has improved in several ways, including higher quality assets referenced, thicker tranches (reducing structural leverage and hence credit risk) and tighter criteria for referenced assets.